 Natural, transparent and sustainable

 Care and respect for the environment have always been elements of the culture and philosophy of Bertani Domains.
 The agricultural branch of the Angelini group combines ethical values and transparency in production along with a deep commitment to environmental sustainability, which represents not only a production method but a clear behavioural choice.
-Tenuta Novare, Bertani’s historic vineyard and icon of production for the entire Valpolicella Classica region, and Tenuta Trerose, the vineyard at the heart of the Vino Nobile di Montepulciano region, are in their second year of a three-year conversion to an organic system.
+Tenuta Trerose, the vineyard at the heart of the Vino Nobile di Montepulciano region, is in its second year of a three-year conversion to an organic system, while Tenuta Novare, Bertani’s historic vineyard and icon of production for the entire Valpolicella Classica region.
 Since 2015, the use of weedkillers, insecticides and products with a high environmental impact has been banned from all properties.
 Moreover, all of the wineries are involved in a programme to optimise energy consumption.